freenas/freenas-docs/userguide/jails.rst

 ~~~~~~~~~~~

-Quickly create a new jail by going to :guilabel:`Jails` and
+New jails can be created quickly by going to
+:menuselection:`Jails -->` |ui-add|.
-clicking |ui-add|.
-This opens the wizard screen seen in
+This opens the wizard screen shown in
 :numref:`Figure %s <jail_wizard_fig>`.